 With its water resistance rating of just 100 meters the 2014 IWC Aquatimer Perpetual Calendar Digital Date-Month (Ref.
 IW379401) is not the first watch to be recommended for a serious diver.
 Yet, the new member of the legendary Aquatimer family still looks appealing thanks to its sexy “digital” display of the date and month.

-As you can see, the chosen color theme is supported with a rose gold easy-to-grip bezel, rose gold elements of the dial (those including golden rims around the vertically aligned sub-dials) and the crown at 9 o’clock, which is supposed to operate the inner rotating bezel behind the glare-proof sapphire crystal.
+The chosen color theme is supported with a rose gold easy-to-grip bezel, rose gold elements of the dial (those including golden rims around the vertically aligned sub-dials), and the crown at 9 o’clock that operates the inner rotating bezel behind the glare-proof sapphire crystal.

-As I have already mentioned in the lead, the wristwatch is rated for only ten atmospheres of water resistance, so it is NOT a diving watch, however the 60-minute scale on the bezel serves more than a mere element of decor: you can at least use it as a simple timer device, especially if you are into Pomodoro time-management technique that so many people obsessed with their productivity are into.
+This iteration of the Aquatimer is rated for only ten atmospheres of water resistance, so it is NOT a hard-core diving watch.
+However, the 60-minute scale on the bezel serves more than a mere element of decor: you can at least use it as a simple timer device, especially if you are into Pomodoro time-management techniques that so many people obsessed with their productivity are into.

-The black dial is supported by a black setting crown and chronograph push-pieces, as well as with black rubber-coated titanium body and a rubber strap of the same color.
+The black dial is supported by a black setting crown and chronograph push-pieces, as well as with a black rubber-coated titanium body and a rubber strap of the same color.

 A little bit busy with so many design elements struggling to get your attention, the dial nevertheless allows you to easily grip all the necessary information at a single glance, although I can imagine that the view of the date window can sometimes be completely obstructed by the collection’s signature wide, baton-shaped hour and minute hands.